 - Improve health and social status of orphans and vulnerable children and their families.

-- Enhanced economic resilience, care-giving and protection capacity of households and care givers.
+- Enhance economic resilience, caregiving and protection capacity of households and caregivers.

 - Strengthened formal and informal systems that are responsive, inclusive and accountable to needs of orphans and vulnerable children.

-The program will provide services to an estimated 170,000 OVC and their households by three inter-linked sub-purposes: increased health and social services for OVC and their families; strengthened capacity of households and communities to protect and care for OVC; and strengthened child welfare and protection structures and systems for effective response in the program counties and sub-counties.
+The program will provide services to an estimated 170,000 OVC and their households by three interlinked sub-purposes: increased health and social services for OVC and their families; strengthened capacity of households and communities to protect and care for OVC; and strengthened child welfare and protection structures and systems for effective response in the programme counties and sub-counties.